Understanding the Degree Evaluation

 Once you view your In-Progress degree evaluation, you will see how your current enrolled courses and any future registered courses will satisfy your degree requirements by the blue indicators within the Degree Evaluation and the charts and graphs.
 IP indicates current coursework in-progress while FP indicates future coursework you are enrolled in.

 The Office of Evaluations refers to degree evaluations ran under a different major as "What If" audits.
-This means you can change the major in which your coursework is completed under and the results will show you what remaining requirements you would have if you were to change your major.
+This means you can change the major or minor in which your coursework is completed and the results will show you what remaining requirements you would have if you were to change your major or minor.
 After you log in to your degree evaluation, view the Request an Audit section and click or tap on Select a Different Undergraduate Program.
-Select a different major under Degree and then select Run Different Program.
+Select a different major under Degree and then select the current catalog year in effect.
+You will then select Run Different Program.

-In this example, the student was originally declared as a Criminal Justice major, but the student wanted to see what the requirements would be if the student changed the major to biology.
+In this example, the student was originally declared as a Criminal Justice major, but wanted to see what the requirements would be if they changed the major to accounting.